kyle-barth/S.O.L.I.D-TypeScript/README.md

 # SOLID-TypeScript

-Experimentation with the solid principles to become a better programmer.
+Examples of the solid principles using TypeScript to become a better programmer.

 ___
 ## 1. Single Responsibility